-- Whiplash: This non-medical term is used to describe the result of a motion or force applied to the neck, of in automobile accidents or sports, that causes it to exceed its normal range of motion, resulting in soft tissue damage.
-That is damage to muscles, tendons and ligaments.
+- Whiplash - This non-medical term is used to describe the result of a motion or force applied to the neck, mostly seen in motor vehicle accidents and sports injuries.
+The force applied to the neck causes it to exceed its normal range of motion, resulting in soft tissue (muscles, tendons, and ligaments) damage.

-- Fibromyalgia: Overly sensitive nerves most commonly found in women between the ages of 35 and 55 can lead to neck pain.
+- Fibromyalgia - Fibromyalgia is caused by overly sensitive nerves.
+This condition is most commonly seen in women between the ages of 35-55 and can be a cause of neck pain.

 - Infection - Though rare, a bacterial infection called bacterial meningitis can also cause neck pain.
 Bacterial meningitis can also include symptoms such as severe headaches, fevers, neck stiffness, nausea, and vomiting.
 If you suspect you have bacterial meningitis, go to the ER immediately.